Have you ever wanted to teach English in China?

 Should you get ESL certified before to go to China?

-Out of all ESL countries, China prefers or requires ESL certification the most.
+Out of all ESL countries, China prefers or requires TEFL certification the most.
 64% of job postings stated they prefer or require candidates to have ESL certification.

 Thinking about taking the plunge into China?